LekhanaReddy/memory-game/README.md

 ## how to run

-run index.html file in your favourite browser.
+Run index.html file in your favourite browser.

-## what I have done
+## What I have done
 1. There are 8 pair of different cards.
 2. click on the cards at various places.
 3. if two cards are matched then card changes its colour and if not matched cards closes.